Thermometer for Meat

 1.3 Oven-Safe Thermometers

 Oven-safe thermometers are designed to be left in the meat while it cooks, providing an accurate reading of the internal temperature throughout the cooking process.
-These thermometers are often equipped with a metal probe and a dial or digital display that is designed to withstand high temperatures in the oven or grill.
+These thermometers often feature a metal probe and a dial or digital display designed to withstand high oven or grill temperatures.
 They are ideal for slow-cooking dishes or meats that require precise temperatures to achieve tenderness.

 Best for: Meats that are roasted or slow-cooked, such as turkey or brisket.